Most people convicted of a DUI are granted probation. DUI probation lets a defendant stay out of jail by agreeing to certain terms and restrictions.

 Conditions that vary based on whether it is a first or subsequent "wet" offense

 - A base fine of $390-$1,000.
 Depending on the county in which the conviction occurs, this amount will typically double or triple after penalties and court assessments are added in.

 - A driver's license suspension of six months to four years.
-In many cases, this can be converted into a restricted license.
-A restricted license lets someone drive to and from (1) school, (2) work, (3) DUI school, or (4) any other court-approved location.
+In many cases, the defendant can continue driving to any location as long as he/she installs an ignition interlock device.
+Otherwise, after a set period of time, the defendant can get a restricted license to drive to and from (1) school, (2) work, (3) DUI school, or (4) any other court-approved location.

 - A twelve-hour to thirty-month alcohol program (otherwise known as DUI school).

-- A set number of days in a county jail.
+- A set number of days in county jail.

 General terms of all DUI probations